Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Introduction

+Once we have these groups, we extend previous work and give an example of the utility of the classification method, analysing the behaviour of cascade trees to understand how the community structure influences the spread of information in the social context.
+Cascade trees allow us to identify where the spread originated and to examine the structure it created.
+The link between community structure and how information spreads through a network has been reported to be a major factor in the spreading of content~\cite{weng2013virality}.
+The spread of behaviour and information in social networks has been largely studied~\cite{centola2010spread, keating2022multitype, gleeson2020branching}, as well as on a wide variety of social networks such as Facebook~\cite{dow2013anatomy, sun2009gesundheit}, Reddit~\cite{deza2015understanding}, Google+~\cite{guerini2013exploring}, TikTok~\cite{alonso2021beyond}, and LinkedIn~\cite{anderson2015global}, to name a few.
+We are particularly interested in how information spreads within and between communities in polarised conversation networks on Twitter.

+To examine the online referendum's social network structure, its interdependence with sentiment and the side in the debate that a user supports, we analyse two different data sets.
+One containing tracked tweets associated with the Repeal the $8^\textrm{th}$ Referendum --- or RT8 --- (our focus in this paper) and the second containing tracked tweets associated with the Irish Marriage Referendum --- referred to as IMR (presented in Appendix \ref{chap:IMR}).
+The Irish Marriage Referendum dataset is the same one utilised by O'Sullivan et al.~\cite{o2017integrating}.

-We present the analysis on the Repeal the $8^\textrm{th}$ data in the main body and the Irish Marriage Referendum reanalysis results as an appendix.
-In the remaining of the main text (Figure~\ref{fig:agenda}) we will show how we gathered the data and make a brief statistical analysis on it (Section~\ref{chap:data}), followed by how the network structure was created and how we incorporated sentiment scores into the network (Section~\ref{chap:mention_net}).
-We will show the correlations between sentiment scores and the social structure (Section~\ref{chap:sentiment}), which suggest the existence of polarised communities (Section~\ref{chap:communities}).
+In the remainder of the main text we will explain our methodological approach (Section~\ref{chap:methodology}), followed by our case study on the Irish Abortion Referendum, where we show how we gathered the data and conduct a brief statistical analysis on it (Section~\ref{chap:data}), show how the network structure was created and how we incorporated sentiment scores into the network (Section~\ref{chap:mention_net}), analyse the correlation between sentiment scores and the social structure (Section~\ref{chap:sentiment}), which suggests the existence of polarised communities (Section~\ref{chap:communities}).
 Using the polarised groups, we show our findings on the diffusion of information inside and between ideological communities (Section~\ref{chap:cascades}).
-The main part of this work ends with the Conclusions around the Repeal the $8^\textrm{th}$ referendum discussion (Section~\ref{chap:conclusion}).
+The main part of this work ends with the conclusions around the Repeal the $8^\textrm{th}$ referendum discussion and an outline of limitations and future work (Section~\ref{chap:conclusion}).